patroni/patroni/docs/patronictl.rst

 It is designed to be used when the cluster is healthy, e.g.:

-- There is a leader; or
+- There is a leader;
 - There are synchronous standbys available in a synchronous cluster.

 .. note::